CLIMATE RESILIENT URBAN WATER MANAGEMENT SOLUTIONS

 In addition, the adoption of a traditional drainage approach results in a significant end of line drainage maintenance regime along with costly, time consuming and insufficient manual irrigation practices.

-To address these challenges, a paradigm shift is needed in urban stormwater management.
-This shift involves moving away from traditional drainage methods and embracing innovative approaches that promote the health and longevity of soil, vegetation, and water systems.
-Our Tree NurturingSystem™ aims to replicate natural processes, promoting the infiltration and retention of stormwater at the source, rather than rapidly removing it from urban areas.
+Our TNS™ aims to replicate natural processes, promoting the infiltration and retention of stormwater at the source, rather than rapidly removing it from urban areas.
 This approach reduces the volume and velocity of stormwater entering traditional drainage systems, mitigating the negative impacts associated with rapid runoff and pollutant mobilisation.

-The Tree Nurturing System™ distinguishes itself from other tree pit devices with its exceptional high inflow rate and comprehensive approach to stormwater management, enhancing the health and longevity of soil, vegetation, and water systems.
+Our TNS™ distinguishes itself from other tree pit devices with its exceptional high inflow rate and comprehensive approach to stormwater management, enhancing the health and longevity of soil, vegetation, and water systems.

-Meet the EnviroKerb™ from Precast Permeable Concrete (PPC) Australia (www.envirokerb.com.au).
+Meet the fully porous EnviroKerb™ from Precast Permeable Concrete (PPC) Australia (www.envirokerb.com.au).
 It's like a powerful, eco-friendly sponge made from special concrete.
 Placed along kerbsides, it acts as a super filter for rainwater, cleaning it as it flows.
 This clean water then reaches the trees and plants, helping them thrive.
 What makes it stand out?
 The EnviroKerb™ showcases an impressive inflow capacity of about 30,000mm per hour or 500mm per minute.
 This high inflow rate significantly surpasses other tree pit systems, which often exhibit substantial bypass flows and very low inlet capacities.

 More notably, the EnviroKerb™ effectively filters stormwater runoff before it enters the tree pit, providing a treatment efficiency that significantly surpasses other tree pit systems.